ucsb-cs16/f22/_lab/lab01.md

 If you have a standing conflict with your section, please use the "Section swap request" discussion on Piazza to find someone to switch with.

 <hr />

-# What we are working on today

-* You'll be introduced to the primary TA for your section, and the TAs/LAs helping them out.
-* Then, please try your CSIL/ECI account if you haven't already
-  * If you already logged in to any of the desktop machines in Phelps 3525, you've already verified that your CSIL/ECI account works.
-  * If you haven't, try the commands in the section `CSIL/ECI Account` below.
-  * This is preparation for next week's lab.
-* Then you have a choice between a two activities:
-  * Getting a head start on next week's lab by:
-    * Learning some basic vim commands by playing this game: <https://vim-adventures.com/>
-    * Then trying your hand at creating and compiling a "Hello World" program on your CSIL/ECI account.
-  * Or: just continue working in the zyBook where you left off.
-* If the TAs/LAs are not busy helping students with CS16 questions, you may also just ask your TAs/LAs general questions about the course, about Computer Science, and about UCSB; but please give priority to students with questions about CMPSC 16 material.

 # CSIL/ECI Account